sql-machine-learning/elasticdl/docs/designs/keras_callback.md

-# Design to Support Custom Callback Function Using Keras
+# Design to Support Custom Callback Using Keras API

 This document describes the design for supporting callback to customize the behavior of model during training, evaluation and inference in ElasticDL.